zpengmei/geom2vec/README.md

 - `geom2vec` contains the main classes and functions for the framework.
 - `checkpoints` contains the pretrained GNN parameters for different architectures.
-- `tutorial` contains basic tutorials for using the package.
+- `examples` contains basic tutorials for using the package.

 Under `geom2vec`: